 fjum_program: Innovation and training for media

 We offer a variety of training courses, seminars, and longer modules for journalists in Austria and Europe, some of them held in English.
 The main focus lies with innovation, internationalism, and content specialization.
 Our lecturers are chosen using an international screening process.
 Many media houses regularly take advantage of our bespoke in-house training courses.
 Some of our clients for these tailor-made courses are newspapers: Der Standard, Kurier, Wiener Zeitung, and publishing houses: Styria Verlag, News Verlag, and also the Austrian national broadcaster ORF.

 We cover internationally renowned speakers and the topics most regularly reported by the media at the time.
 Every year fjum organizes a high-level media conference, Media Innovation Day, where trends in journalism are discussed and possible solutions for the current shake-up in the field of media are offered.
-For the second time in June 2017 Vienna will host the GEN Summit 2017 – the annual conference of the Global Editors Network, an organization comprising over 600 leading editors from all over the world.

 Some of our courses are held in English, most of them take place in Vienna.
 For details, check our program.